Rounding it up

 If you’ve ever filed for bankruptcy

 Whether you’ve ever had debt sent to collections

-All of these factors demonstrate your level of financial responsibility.
-When combined into a credit score, they give lenders an idea of whether or not you’ll actually pay them back.
+These factors show your level of financial responsibility.
+When combined into a credit score, they give lenders an idea of whether or not you’ll pay them back.

-Tip 2: Pay bills on time, every time
+4. Pay bills on time every time (ideally, in full)

 In a world filled with reward credit cards and other flashy loan offerings, it’s easy for Canadians to take out much more credit than they need.

 While being denied a credit card doesn’t hurt your credit score, the hard credit check from submitting your application can cause a temporary decrease.

 Also, frequent credit applications make lenders nervous because they indicate you might be living beyond your means.

 If this is your first credit card, apply for one with no annual fee and a lower interest rate.
 Tangerine has a few cashback cards with a $0 annual fee and a 19.95% annual percentage rate (APR).

 You can also check out KOHO’s Mastercard which offers cashback on your purchases, and because it’s a prepaid card, there are no interest charges (however, to build credit with this card, you’ll need to add a $10/month credit building tool).